siyul-park/uniflow/docs/debugging.md

 ## Key Commands

-While the debugger is running, you can use a variety of commands to efficiently debug your application.
-Below are the key commands and their usage.
+When the debugger is running, you can use various commands to efficiently carry out debugging tasks.
+Below are some key commands and their usage during the debugging process.

 ### Quit

-Ends the debugging session.
-To terminate the session and return to the command line, use the following command:
+Use this command to end the debugging session.
+To exit the session and return to the command line, enter the following:

 ```sh
 (debug) quit